RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 ####RubyMotion Gotchas
 I encountered a few RubyMotion snags during development:

-* *Mousover Ingored*.
+* *Mousovers Ingored*.
 Normally, when running the simulator with RubyMotion, you can mouse over an object in the simulator, hit the command key, and grab a handle to the object.
-This behavior was absent in version 1.31 of RubyMotion.
-The notes for version 1.33 mention that the problem has been solved.
+This behavior was absent in landcape mode with version 1.31 of RubyMotion.
+The release notes for version 1.33 mention that the problem has been solved.
 However, that was not my experience.
 * *Touch Events Ignored on Part of Screen*.
 For some reason, the simulator ignored touch events on the right side of the screen.
-When I programattically moved the right panel closer to the left side of the screen, both paddles responded to touch events.
-Searches of Google and Stack Overflow reveal that others have encounterd this problem.
+When I programatically moved the right paddle closer to the left side of the screen, both paddles responded to touch events.
+Searches of Google and Stack Overflow reveal that others have encounterd the same issue with touch events, especially in landcape mode.

-Of course, I introduced a few bugs of my own during in development.
+Of course, I introduced a few bugs of my own while developing the Pong game.
 At one point, the velocity of the ball increased every time a player scored.
-It made the game exciting, but good developers strive to maintain better control over their projects.
-I eventually found the problem.
-When using an NSTimer object to control animation, you have to invalidate the timer at the beginning of each cycle, or the animation will accelerate.
-That's a good thing to know.
+It made the game exciting!
+But I didn't know the cause of the acceleration, and good developers strive to maintain better control over their projects.

+I eventually found the problem: When using an NSTimer object to control animation, you have to invalidate the timer at the beginning of each cycle, or the animation will accelerate.
+That's a useful thing to know.

-The rest of the work in RubyMotion went well.
-I look forward to a resolution for the touch event issues mentioned above.
+The rest of my work in RubyMotion went well, and I continue to enjoy the product.
+I plan to update the code once the touch event issues have been resolved.

 ####Why Play Games?
 Why should a serious developer spend time writing games?
 I can think of a few reasons:

 * Writing a game challenges our skills on many levels.
 In the case of Pong, we have to dust off our old physics and geometry textbooks to ensure that the ball bounces like a real ball.
 * Writing a game lets us break out of our constraints.
 Devs who write business apps are very familiar with constraints.
 * Because writing a game is fun.
-Get over it :-)

 Of course, the most important reason was given by a Captain of the USS Enterprise NCC-1701:
 >The more advanced the mind, the greater the need for the simplicity of play.